 Let’s talk artificial intelligence, turkeys, and artificial turkey intelligence (or artificial unintelligence, as it turns out).

 Happy Thanksgiving!
-Each year, we at Lexalytics like to take this holiday to reflect on what we’ve accomplished and what we’re thankful for.
+Each year, we at Lexalytics, an InMoment company, like to take this holiday to reflect on what we’ve accomplished and what we’re thankful for.
 But I’m not feeling very reflective right now.
 Instead, I’d like to share some articles I’ve stumbled across in the lead-up to Thanksgiving that made me stop and think, before I stop and eat (and eat, and eat, and eat, and eat).

 Spoiler: the humble (and delicious) turkey is smarter than you’d think.

 Artificial turkey intelligence

 I always hear people say turkeys are one of the dumbest animals, which strikes me as a bit weird.
 After all, they exist in the wild, so they must be smart enough to outrun predators, right?
 As it turns out, people (scientists, in fact) have looked into this.
 So, how smart are turkeys?
 Smarter than you’d think.

 This Washington Post article from 2013 cites a Discovery Channel piece saying,